isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

         }
     }

-This file will configure Nginx to listen on port `80` and use `index.php` as default index page.
-It will set the document root to `/var/www/public`, and then configure Nginx to use the `app` service on port `9000` to process `*.php` files.
+This file will configure Nginx to listen on port 80 and use index.php as default index page.
+It will set the document root to /var/www/public, and then configure Nginx to use the app service on port 9000 to process *.php files.

 ## Docker Compose Environment